weakish/weakish.github.com/dive-into/typescript.md

 const another_point: Point = new point_creator(1, 2);
 //
 // If this feels confusing,
-// consider a class declaration as an invokation of a class constructor,
+// consider a class declaration as an invocation of a class constructor,
-// and "object is poorman's closure".
+// and "object is a poor man's  closure".

 // interface extension